I have visited Auschwitz twice. I still have the feeling of great sadness and loss o fhumanity that I had when I was there

 Aegean Air Pollution

-The first time that I was in the Mediterranean, about 1990, I noticed considerable haze in Athens and on the sea.
-The second time that I was there more than a decade later, l thought that the pollution may have been worse.
-In the picture above, a great deal of pollution can be seen in the sunset, apparently partially causing the red sunset.
+The first time that I was in the Mediterranean, about 1990, I noticed considerable haze in Athens and on the sea.nearby The second time that I was there more than a decade later, l thought that the pollution may have been worse.
+In the picture above, a great deal of pollution can be seen in the sunset as a black haze, apparently partially causing the red sunset.
 I was told by a tour guide at Athens that the acid rain from human activity caused the pollution which is damaging the marble stonework in Greece at a ten to one rate in comparison to the damage which would be done without the pollution.
-Assuming that this is true, which I do, this is a terrible waste of beautiful stone and a great waste of artistic architecture in this cradle of much of our Western Culture's heritage, a terrible tragedy, as far as I am concerned.
+Assuming that this is true, which I do, this is a terrible waste of beautiful stone and of magnificent architecture in this cradle of much of our Western Culture's heritage, a terrible tragedy, as far as I am concerned.

-Source, personal experience and information from Greek tour guides.
+Source, personal experience and information from Greek tour guides as well as Encyclopedia Britannica and Wikipedia.